Top Spots in Cannes for Film Lovers

 There’s quite a lot of Quentin Tarantino-themed street art here.
 Keep an eye out for murals of mysterious briefcases and iconic headshots of Jackson and Travolta, as well as Mia Wallace and Vincent Vega mid-twist.

-If you’re walking down Boulevard Alexandre III towards Boulevard de la Croisette, you’ll walk under a bridge with art from Quentin Tarantino’s Pulp Fiction (1994) on one side and Jane Campion’s The Piano (1993).
+On Boulevard Alexandre III near Boulevard de la Croisette, there is a bridge , and if you walk underneath it you will see art from Quentin Tarantino’s Pulp Fiction (1994) on one side and Jane Campion’s The Piano (1993).
 They were both consecutive winners of the Palme d’Or award at Cannes Film Festival.

 Cannes’ Walk of Fame

 Just like on Hollywood and Vine, the greats of the film world have been memorialized on the streets of this storied city.
-Stretching from the Tourism Office around to La Croisette, you’ll see many more obscure names on Cannes’ ‘Star-Studded Walk’ than on the Hollywood version.
+Stretching from the Tourism Office around to La Croisette, you’ll see many more obscure names on Cannes’ ‘Star-Studded Walk of Fame’ than on the Hollywood version.

 This walk definitely draws a crowd – so if you’re here for the festival, take advantage of the clement morning temperatures.
 If you get here early enough, you can have the place to yourself.